arossmann/arossmann.github.io/_projects/bigdata-training.md

 name: "Big Data Training"
 technology: Hadoop
 ---
-The <a hef="https://github.com/arossmann/bigdata_training"> Big Data Training</a> is a quick and easy introduction into working with Big Data Technology.
+The [Big Data Training](https://github.com/arossmann/bigdata_training) is a quick and easy introduction into working with Big Data Technology.
 Content is used as part of internal trainings.